 - We had no phone signal whatsoever - all the more reason to disconnect!
 (All houses have WiFi if you can't)

-- Strawberries and Stable don't have gardens, but they do share a sea-facing yard
+- Strawberries and Stable don't have gardens and don't accept dogs, but they do share a sea-facing yard

 Best time to go